Pipe support: Materials

-Pipe supports are fabricated from a variety of materials including structural steel, carbon steel, stainless steel, galvanized steel, aluminum, ductile iron and FRP composites.
+Pipe supports are fabricated from a variety of materials including structural steel, carbon steel, stainless steel, aluminum, ductile iron, and FRP composites.
 Most pipe supports are coated to protect against moisture and corrosion.
-Some methods for corrosion protection include: painting, zinc coatings, hot dip galvanizing or a combination of these.
-In the case of FRP composite pipe supports, the elements required to form a corrosion cell aren't present, so no additional coatings or protections are necessary.
+Some methods for corrosion protection include painting, zinc coatings, hot-dip galvanization or a combination of these.
+In the case of FRP pipe supports, the elements required to form a corrosion cell are not present, so no additional coatings or protections are necessary.